Below are places to go with a 1 year old or older toddler divided into two categories: Indoor Activities and Outdoor Activities.

 Early learning programs are offered for babies and up and can expose children to music and dance and help them learn skills like counting.

-Some centres offer drop in programs for when you are able to attend and others have weekly programs you sign up for.
+Some centers offer drop in programs for when you are able to attend and others have weekly programs you sign up for.
 These are also great to expose your child to other children and adults and help them them learn to socialize.

 The grocery store may sound boring, but it is a great place to learn and explore.